 Fujita has drifted through middle school aimlessly, unable to find friends or anything that can hold his attention.
 Then, one day, he's attacked by a gang and saved by a mysterious man.
 But this isn't a karate master; it's a ballroom dance instructor!
 Reluctantly, Fujita takes a few beginner's classes, only to find his inspiration… an entrancing, teenage dance prodigy named Shizuku.
 It's Fujita's first step into the high-octane world of competitive dance!

 Ballroom e Youkoso was one of nominee works in the 6th Manga Taisho Awards in 2013 (78 points, third place) and in the 8th edition in 2015 (40 points, sixth place).
-The series placed ninth in the male readers category in the 2013 edition of Kono Manga ga Sugoi! magazine.
+The series placed ninth in the male readers category in the 2013 edition of Kono Manga ga Sugoi! rankings.

 The series has been published in English as Welcome to the Ballroom by Kodansha Comics USA since September 27, 2016.